British philosophy: David Hume

-In personal identity, Hume was a bundle theorist.
-He said that there is no robust self to which properties adhere.
-Experience only shows us that there is only a bundle of perceptions.
+In personal identity, Hume was a bundle theorist, believing there is no robust self to which properties adhere, but only a bundle of perceptions.
+Hume also showed how one cannot deduce an 'ought' from an 'is'.

+Scottish Enlightenment

+The Scottish Enlightenment saw a series of influential Scottish philosophers, read widely in both Britain and America.
+Edinburgh had The Select Society and The Poker Club.
+Scotland's ancient universities were St Andrews, Glasgow, Edinburgh, King's College, and Marischal College.

 Adam Smith

-Adam Smith (1723–1790) was a Scottish moral philosopher and a pioneer of political economics.
-Smith wrote The Theory of Moral Sentiments and An Inquiry into the Nature and Causes of the Wealth of Nations.
-The latter, usually abbreviated as The Wealth of Nations, is considered his magnum opus and the first modern work of economics.
-Smith is widely cited as the father of modern economics.
+Adam Smith (1723–1790) was a Scottish moral philosopher and a pioneer of political economics, writing The Theory of Moral Sentiments (1759) and The Wealth of Nations (1776).
+Smith's moral theory emphasized sympathy.
+The Wealth of Nations is considered his magnum opus and the first modern work of economics.
+It advocates laissez-faire capitalism and uses the metaphor of the invisible hand.